bytebraid/lobsters/README.md

 # Shell into the containers  🦞
 $ docker exec --user root -it tank /bin/bash
 $ docker exec --user root -it swag /bin/bash
+$ docker exec --user root -it liquidsoap /bin/bash

 # Stop the Lobster Tank 🛑
 $ docker compose down

 # ^^^ To delete the containers, make sure they are down, and then
-$ docker system prune -a
+$ docker system prune -a --volumes

 # Update the playlists and databases in the containers
 $ cd playlists